 - Assuming authority.
 With great power comes great responsibility, but it’s not always a smooth transition to having the final say.

-- Identifying skills gaps.
+- Identifying capability gaps.
 What makes for an individual contributor doesn’t always translate to great leadership.
-You should expect and prepare for skills gaps to emerge.
+You should expect and prepare for capability gaps to emerge.

 - Prioritisation.
 The goal of a manager is to develop their team to eventually take tasks off their hands.
 You can easily spend all your time doing everything—and not much at all—if you’re not clear about where your focus is best spent.